MWSCode/whiteboard/README.md

-A simple Whiteboard written in html
+A simple Whiteboard as a single html-file, made with html, css and javascript.